12 Top-Rated Hot Springs in British Columbia

 Many of the hot springs on this list have rich histories, serving as traditional sites for the First Nations people that are local to the area.
 They were used historically just as they are enjoyed today: to soothe sore muscles, restore health, and connect with the powers of the earth.

-Grab your swimsuit and don't forget your towel: you're going to want to make a point of checking out the best hot springs in BC.
+This list takes into account accessibility and popularity when considering some of the ordering.
+So grab your swimsuit and don't forget your towel: you're going to want to make a point of checking out the best hot springs in BC.

 1. Harrison Hot Springs

-The Village of Harrison Hot Springs - population 1,468 - is a resort community that was developed around the area's mineral pools.
-There are two different ways to enjoy the hot springs: either by staying at the Harrison Hot Springs Resort to access their five private pools, or by visiting the indoor hot spring-fed Public Pool for a relatively low fee.
+The Village of Harrison Hot Springs – population 1,468 – is a resort community that was developed around the area's mineral pools.

 The Harrison Hot Springs Resort is home to five natural hot spring-fed mineral pools.
 Each one is kept at a slightly different temperature, so you can channel your inner Goldilocks and hop from pool to pool until you find one that feels just right.
 Some of the pools are indoors, while others are outdoors.